-The bonds constitute a new class of securities with no established trading market.
-Application has been made to list the bonds on the Official List of the Luxembourg Stock Exchange and to trade them on the Euro MTF Market of the Luxembourg Stock Exchange.
-However, the Republic cannot assure you that the prices at which the bonds will sell in the market after the offering will not be lower than the initial offering price or that an active trading market for the bonds will develop and continue after the offering.
-The initial purchasers have advised us that they currently intend to make a market in the bonds.
-However, the initial purchasers are not obligated to do so and any market-making activities with respect to the bonds may be discontinued at any time without notice.
+Application has been made to list the new bonds on the Official List of the Luxembourg Stock Exchange and to trade them on the Euro MTF Market of the Luxembourg Stock Exchange.
+However, the Republic cannot assure you that the prices at which the new bonds will sell in the market after the offering will not be lower than the initial offering price or that an active trading market for the new bonds will continue after the offering.
+The initial purchasers have advised us that they currently intend to make a market in the new bonds.
+However, the initial purchasers are not obligated to do so and any market-making activities with respect to the new bonds may be discontinued at any time without notice.
 In addition, market-making activity may be subject to the limits imposed by applicable securities laws.
-Accordingly, the Republic and the initial purchasers cannot assure you as to the liquidity of, or the trading market for, the bonds.
+Accordingly, the Republic and the initial purchasers cannot assure you as to the liquidity of, or the trading market for, the new bonds.

-In connection with the offering, the initial purchasers may purchase and sell bonds in the open market.
+In connection with the offering, the initial purchasers may purchase and sell new bonds in the open market.
 These transactions may include short sales, stabilizing transactions and purchases to cover positions created by short sales.
-Short sales involve the sale by the initial purchasers of a greater number of bonds than they are required to purchase in the offering.
+Short sales involve the sale by the initial purchasers of a greater number of new bonds than they are required to purchase in the offering.
 Stabilizing transactions consist of certain bids or purchases made for the purpose of preventing or retarding a decline in the market price of the bonds while the offering is in progress.

-These activities by the initial purchasers, as well as other purchases by the initial purchasers for their own account, may stabilize, maintain or otherwise affect the market price of the bonds.
-As a result, the price of the bonds may be higher than the price that otherwise might exist in the open market.
+These activities by the initial purchasers, as well as other purchases by the initial purchasers for their own account, may stabilize, maintain or otherwise affect the market price of the new bonds.
+As a result, the price of the new bonds may be higher than the price that otherwise might exist in the open market.
 If these activities are commenced, they may be discontinued by the initial purchasers at any time.
 These transactions may be effected in the over-the-counter market or otherwise.

-The Republic estimates that delivery of the bonds was made to investors on February 15, 2018, which was the fifth business day following the pricing of the bonds (such settlement being referred to as "T+5").
-Under Rule 15c6-1 under the U.S. Securities Exchange Act of 1934, as amended, trades in the secondary market are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade bonds prior to the delivery of the bonds hereunder were required, by virtue of the fact that the bonds initially settle in T+5, to specify an alternate settlement arrangement at the time of any such trade to prevent a failed settlement.
-Purchasers of the bonds who wish to trade the bonds prior to their date of delivery hereunder should consult their advisors.
+The Republic estimates that delivery of the new bonds was made to investors on June 20, 2017, which was the fifth business day following the pricing of the bonds (such settlement being referred to as "T+5").
+Under Rule 15c6-1 under the U.S. Securities Exchange Act of 1934, as amended, trades in the secondary market were required to settle in three business days, unless the parties to any such trade expressly agree otherwise.
+Accordingly, purchasers who wish to trade new bonds prior to the delivery of the new bonds hereunder will be required, by virtue of the fact that the new bonds initially settle in T+5, to specify an alternate settlement arrangement at the time of any such trade to prevent a failed settlement.
+Purchasers of the new bonds who wish to trade the new bonds prior to their date of delivery hereunder should consult their advisors.